gauntletai-p4-pointer/animator/_docs/Brainlift—Cursor for 2D Game Art Pipeline.md

 - image -> 3D -> animations -> 2D capture
 	- too much scope creep, although this is how a lot of animation is done in the industry
 - .psd -> Spine2D -> animations
-	- to get started, we are skipping the .psd and working with an existing Spine2D character.
+	- to get started, we are skipping the .psd and working with an existing Spine2D character